tommygod3/BoxPricer/README.md

 # BoxPricer
-Small personal project developing a C++ tool
+A small cross-platform personal project developing a Qt C++ application Built with Visual Studio and Qt, should build and run on both Windows and Linux